mmisty/cypress-grep/README.md

 So here is prefilter functionality  - it boosts the speed of test execution with `GREP` and allows to filter tests by dynamically created tags or test titles.
-It will run cypress in pre-filtering mode and output file with results, which then will be used to filter test in run mode.
+It will run cypress in pre-filtering mode and output file with paths to found spec filed, which then will be used to filter test in run mode.

 To run tests with prefilter you need to run cypress twice: